bcgov/bcdg/docs/welcome-to-bc-gov.md

 ## Five quick things to get you started

-1. Bookmark this site!
-It aims to be the central hub for all things development.
+Bookmark this site!
+It serves as the central hub for all development-related matters

 2. Get [access to the BCGov GitHub organization](../use-github-in-bcgov/bc-government-organizations-in-github).
 This is the default place for code to be stored in the BC Gov. Learn more here.